 In 2015 the Institute acquired the Institute of Financial Accountants in the United Kingdom which was designed to leverage our investments in ICT and operating model.
 This also delivered a considered policy focus on small-medium practice (SMP) and small-medium enterprise (SME).
 The combined entity is referred to as the IPA Group and we consolidate our financial statements.
-As more than 75% of our member work in or with SMPs or SMEs.
-Collectively we have more than 42,000 members and students.
+As more than 75% of our members work in or with SMPs or SMEs.
+Collectively we have more than 49,000 members in 100 countries.
 The IPA Group has more than 100 employees including representative officers and agents.
 In 2020, the Association of Accounting Technicians joined the IPA Group and we are a Full Member of the International Federation of Accountants, Confederation of Asia Pacific Accountants and the Accountants Professional and Ethical Standards Board.

-1.1.1 IPA strategic objectives
+1.1.1 IPA strategic themes